bkd-mba-fbi/evento-portal/doc/sad.md

 ### Consequences

 - The static files we get as build artifacts can be served with any web server and are completely stateless.
-- The OAuth 2.0 authentication flow has to be implement client-side originating from an untrusted client.
+- The OAuth 2.0 authentication flow has to be implemented client-side originating from an untrusted client.
 The refresh & access token must be available to the client and will be stored in the browser.
 - Thanks to the shadow DOM Web Components feature any stylesheets on the page will not interfere with styles of components and vice versa.
 - Since we have a single page application (SPA), the page will not be reloaded on navigation.
-Therefore the JavaScript frameworks of the integrated _apps_ have to be bootstrapped/destroyed cleanly (see ADR 2).
+Therefore, the JavaScript frameworks of the integrated _apps_ have to be bootstrapped/destroyed cleanly (see ADR 2).

 ## ADR 2: App Integration via iframe